Syed-Rahman-Mashwani/Java-FUSE-Mirror-File-System/README.md

 Java FUSE Mirror File System
 ============================

-I am curently working on Semantic File System Project (360ᵒ-SFS).
-Java FUSE Mirror File System is a of my 360ᵒ-SFS implementation.
+I am curently working on Semantic File System (360ᵒ-SFS) Project.
+Java FUSE Mirror File System is a part of my 360ᵒ-SFS implementation.

 I searched the web but did not find Java based FUSE Mirror File System.
-So, I make it public on github.
+So, I made it public on github.

 To the best of my current knowledge, this is the first JAVA based Mirror File System shared publically on web.